Constituencies of Switzerland

 There are 26 constituencies in Switzerland – one for each of the 26 cantons of Switzerland – for the election of the National Council and the Council of States.

 The National Council consists of 200 members.
 National Council seats are apportioned to the cantons based on their respective population size (which includes children and resident foreigners who do not have the right to vote).
-As of the 2019 federal election, there are twenty multi-member constituencies with Zürich having the most number of National Council seats at 35.
+As of the 2019 federal election, there are twenty multi-member constituencies with Zürich having the greatest number of National Council seats at 35.
 There are six constituencies that only have one National council seat: Appenzell Ausserrhoden, Appenzell Innerrhoden, Glarus, Nidwalden, Obwalden and Uri.
-Multi-member constituencies elect their National Council members by open list proportional representation, while single-seat constituencies elect theirs by first-past-the-post voting.
+Multi-member constituencies elect their National Council members by open list proportional representation, while single-seat constituencies elect theirs also by proportional representation but de-facto by first-past-the-post voting.

 The Council of States consists of 46 members.
 There are 20 two-seat constituencies representing 20 "full" cantons and six one-seat constituencies representing six "half" cantons.
 In 24 constituencies, Council of States members are elected using a majority system.
 Proportional representation is used to elect Council of States members in Jura and Neuchâtel.